-Since the bacteria convert nutrients into unavailable forms, they can be beneficial in reducing nuisance algae blooms in lakes and ponds.
-In fresh water, phosphorus is generally the limiting nutrient for algal growth.
+Since the bacteria convert nutrients into unavailable forms, it helps improve water quality.
+When water quality is more balanced, it can reduce nuisance algae blooms in lakes and ponds.
+In freshwater, phosphorus is generally the limiting nutrient for algal growth.
 The ratio of nitrogen to phosphorus determines the types of algae that will grow and thrive in a pond.
-In situations where there is excess phosphorus, nuisance species of filamentous and bluegreen algae (cyanobacteria) will dominate the waterbody instead of the beneficial planktonic green algae that form the base of the food web.
+In situations where there is excess phosphorus, nuisance species of filamentous and blue-green algae (cyanobacteria) will dominate the waterbody instead of the beneficial planktonic green algae that form the base of the food web.
 The bacteria themselves can also contribute to the food web, becoming a food source for zooplankton and benthos, which then become food for fish and other organisms.

 There are many different types and formulations of beneficial bacteria.
 Most product formulations are based on aerobic bacteria and target compounds that are slow to degrade.
 SOLitude uses bacteria products in our Annual Maintenance programs for organic waste degradation and general water quality improvement.
 We can also supplement these products with a formulation of bacteria and enzymes that is specifically geared towards digesting the organic matter that builds up on the pond bottom – this process is known as biological dredging.
 Some of the enzymes are even targeted to break down specific compounds, such as the cellulose found in leaves and sticks that accumulate in the pond.
 While this process does not address the build-up of inorganic soil particles, it can greatly increase pond depths while decreasing the amount of organic bottom sludge.
 However, the results can vary greatly between waterbodies and cannot be predicted with any accuracy.
 Biodredging programs can differ widely in scope, and the species composition and colony forming units (CFUs) of bacterial formulations are typically considered proprietary information.
 There is currently no industry standard to provide uniform guidelines, so it is important to develop a program that is tailored to the water quality conditions and budget limitations of each site.